 We all have to-do lists.
 Whether they live on a fridge, a phone, or in our minds, we all have varying goals we’d like to accomplish.
-Unfortunately, many of these goals get kicked to the curb as we run out of time and resources — leading to a serious case of unproductivity.
+Unfortunately, many of these goals are kicked to the curb when we run out of time and resources.
+And this can lead to a serious case of unproductivity.
 You may find yourself experiencing the following symptoms of this common issue:

 - A to-do list that’s a mile long